iNEXT.3D

 The following commands returns observed and asymptotic functional

-diversity (‘FD’) for Brazil_rainforest_abun_data
+diversity (‘FD’) for Brazil_rainforest_abun_data, along

 with its confidence interval at diversity order q = 0, 1, 2 under tau